-Mitral valve repair or replacement surgery may be performed with minimally invasive surgery or traditional (open) heart surgery.
+Mitral valve repair or replacement surgery may be performed with minimally invasive cardiac surgery or traditional (open) heart surgery.
 Surgeons in the Heart & Vascular Center use their advanced training and experience to perform varied surgical options – unique to each patient - when operating on heart valves.

 We have particular experience and expertise in endoscopic mitral valve surgery, a minimally invasive approach that uses small incisions on the right side of the chest.
 Our surgeons are ranked among the world’s leading performers of mini-thoracotomy procedures.